drpatrik/combatris/README.md

-# Combatris - A Tetris Battle clone
+# Combatris - A Tetris clone

 ![screenshots](screenshots/combatris-demo-1.png)

-An modern C++11/14/17 implementation of Tetris.
+A modern C++ implementation of Tetris.
+Combatris has been tested and works under Windows 10 (x64 only) and OSX 10.12/10.13.
+Linux should work but has not been tested.

 The game uses the following settings and rules:

-Combatris has been tested and works under Windows 10 (x64 only) and OSX High Sierra.
-Linux should work both has not been tested.

 Feature | Support
 --- | ------